04taurus09/DataScience/README.md

 # DataScience
-This branch contains all the guided projects that have been done from dataquest.io website.
+This branch contains all the self developed DataScience projects.